Anirudh-RV/ImageAnnotation/README.md

   b.
 Have an option to download even the base images in case of remote users

 ########--------------------------------------------------------------------------------------------------
-to accomplish requirement : 15
+to accomplish requirement : 15 (COMPLETE)

 15. Clean code and make code fit for production

-//TODO :

 ########--------------------------------------------------------------------------------------------------
 to accomplish requirement : 16